dionno/apidocs/source/includes/_time_entries.md

      -X DELETE https://apps.nutcache.com/webapi/time_entries/1
 ```

-<aside class="warning">Time entries that have already been invoiced is not permitted.</aside>
+<aside class="warning">Deleting time entries that have already been invoiced is not permitted.</aside>

 Time entries for a work_date that have been Approved/Rejected can also notify administrators of modification by setting the notify parameer to true.